ArCiGo/Java-Automation-Framework/README.md

 1. Look for the _testng.xml_ file at **src/ => test/ => resources/**, right click over the file and click on _Run_.

-When you execute the tests, new folders are generated at the workspace root (**UIReports**).
-Inside of these folders, you are going to see the *index.html* report (you can open them using your favorite browser).
+When you execute the tests, new folders are generated at the workspace root (**extent-reports**).
+Inside of this folder, you are going to see the *index.html* report (you can open them using your favorite browser).
 Also, new log files are generated and you can open them using any text editor.

 ![UI Report Sample 2](./Image02.png)